rohennes/vale-asciidoc/README.md

 # Vale ruleset for Asciidoc

-This repo contains Vale rules for checking Asciidoc markup specific to [Modular Docs Guidelines](https://redhat-documentation.github.io/modular-docs/) and [OpenShift Docs Guidelines](https://github.com/openshift/openshift-docs/blob/main/contributing_to_docs/doc_guidelines.adoc).
+This repo contains Vale rules for checking Asciidoc markup.
+These rules were derived from Red Hat's [Modular Docs Guidelines](https://redhat-documentation.github.io/modular-docs/) and [OpenShift Docs Guidelines](https://github.com/openshift/openshift-docs/blob/main/contributing_to_docs/doc_guidelines.adoc).

-PR contributions are welcome to this repo.
-Or please raise GitHub issues if you find problems.

-If you have any ideas for additional rules, please add these here: https://docs.google.com/document/d/1xawRkloLUDj0cz3hlbMxTYIFBK31jMbF6X54U3MPGGY/edit?usp=sharing
+For Vale installation steps, see here: https://vale.sh/docs/vale-cli/installation/

 ## Testing the `AsciiDoc` rule set
-To test this rule set locally, add a vale config file in your modules directory.
-This won't effect other rule sets you have already.
-You can also add this new vale config file to a glboal gitignore file in your home directory to avoid any conflicts.
+To test the `AsciiDoc` rule set, add a `.vale.ini` configuration file in your modules directory.

-1. Add the following to a .gitignore file in your home directory:

-  `modules/.vale.ini `

-  If you didn't have a .gitignore file previously in your home dir, you may need to make git aware of this global .gitignore file by running the following:

-  `git config --global core.excludesFile '~/.gitignore'`

-2. Create a .vale.ini file in your **/modules** directory and add the following:
+1. Create a .vale.ini file in your **/modules** directory with the following content:

   ```
   StylesPath = ../.vale/styles